kelly/OrthoRoute/README.md

 With this architecture -- the PathFinder algorithm on a very large graph, within the same order of magnitude of the largest FPGAs -- it makes sense to run the algorithm with GPU acceleration.
 There are a few factors that went into this decision:

 1. Everyone who's routing giant backplanes probably has a gaming PC.
-Or you can rent a GPU from whatever company is advertising on MUNI bus stopsal this month.
+Or you can rent a GPU from whatever company is advertising on MUNI bus stops this month.
 2. The PathFinder algorithm requires hundreds of billions of calculations for every iteration, making single-core CPU computation glacially slow.
 3. With CUDA, I can implement a SSSP (parallel Dijkstra) to find a path through a weighted graph very fast.